 In a dish place the tilapia filets and top with about 2 TBSP olive oil and 2 TBSP lime juice.
-Season with salt and pepper and sprinkle the chopped parsley on top.
+Season with salt and pepper and sprinkle the chopped cilantro on top.

 Serve on warm corn tortillas topped with cole slaw, guacamole and salsa.

 2 TBSP onion, minced